Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: next in line

-It's been a tumultuous spring for the Tigers, as it started with a mass exodus of players to the NBA with Will Wade on suspension.
+It's been a tumultuous spring for the Tigers, as it started with a mass exodus of players to the NBA with coach Will Wade suspended.
 Wade was eventually reinstated, and only Naz Reid and Tremont Waters kept their names in the draft.
 That means the perimeter trio of Javonte Smart, Skylar Mays and Marlon Taylor are all back, as is high-motor forward Emmitt Williams.
-Wade's return also convinced five-star forward Trendon Watford to come to Baton Rouge.
+Wade's return also persuaded five-star forward Trendon Watford to come to Baton Rouge.
 Expect LSU to be in the hunt for some depth moving forward, but the top half of the roster is certainly good enough.

 25. USC Trojans